openSUSE/news-o-o/_posts/2011-06-04-opensuse-weekly-news-issue-178-is-out.markdown

   * Changed license to $FOO

 These lines surely took some time to write but they explain only what was changed, not
       why.
-The â€˜whatâ€™ is easily visible from the diff of the old and new package version (kindly provided by the Open Build Service), but itâ€™s the â€˜whyâ€™ that matters.
+The ‘what’ is easily visible from the diff of the old and new package version (kindly provided by the Open Build Service), but it’s the ‘why’ that matters.
 Your benevolent Factory review team kindly overlooks such insignificant matters most of the time, but you may leave your users baffled.
-Changelogs usually serve a purpose, for the package reviewer itâ€™s â€˜Why should I take the time to look at this at all and why does it belong into Factory?â€™.
-For the user itâ€™s simply, â€˜Dang, yet another update, whyâ€™s that for?â€™.
+Changelogs usually serve a purpose, for the package reviewer it’s ‘Why should I take the time to look at this at all and why does it belong into Factory?’.
+For the user it’s simply, ‘Dang, yet another update, why’s that for?’.
 You better provide some good answers for those questions or your carefully crafted fix may remain misjudged.
 As a reference you may use guides that others have written.
-Theyâ€™re mostly about VCS commit messages, but itâ€™s the same thing:
+They’re mostly about VCS commit messages, but it’s the same thing:

   * [http://who-t.blogspot.com/2009/12/on-commit-messages.html](http://who-t.blogspot.com/2009/12/on-commit-messages.html)